 From Linkedin to Instagram, your brand can reach additional audiences on a range of social media platforms.
-As each platform has different features, you can share your brand stories in different ways and guide customer journeys in numerous ways on each of these platforms.
+As each platform has different audiences and different communication features, you can share your brand stories in tailored ways as you guide your customers on their journeys on these platforms.

 Selecting the social media platforms that are best for your brand also depends on the demographics of the audiences that are presented on each platform.
 Create and guide the social interactions that you are looking for by working through the social demographics of the audiences in this #infographic.